Environment & Conservation

 Protecting Our Public Lands

-Our National Park system has been called our nation's 'crown jewel,” our 'national treasure' and “America’s Best idea.”
+Our National Park and Monument system has been called our nation's 'crown jewel,” our 'national treasure' and “America’s Best idea.”
 The parks have awed and inspired, informed, and hosted outdoor adventures for generations of Americans.
 New Mexico is known for our spectacular scenery, fascinating history and unique cultural heritage.
 Our state is home to 18 National Park units, which draw tourists from around the world and offer endless opportunities to learn and explore.
 Outdoor recreation alone generates $887 billion and 7.6 million jobs every year across this country.
 And in 2016, National Parks saw a record 331 million visits, contributing almost $35 billion to the U.S. economy.
 As the lead Democrat on the Interior and Environment Appropriations Subcommittee, I am committed to fighting to ensure that our nation's greatest natural, historical and cultural treasures have the resources to thrive for the next century and beyond.

-Responsible Energy Development
+Responsible Natural Resources Development

 Current mining law dates back to 1872 and allows companies to take gold, silver, copper, uranium and other minerals from public land without paying any royalties, and providing no funds to clean up the approximately 500,000 abandoned mines across the West.
 This outdated law leaves taxpayers on the hook to clean up these mines, which are leaking toxins, leaching into our waterways, and threatening our communities.
 New Mexicans saw first-hand the risk that these abandoned mines pose to human health and the environment with the Gold King Mine spill in 2015.
 I have championed Hardrock Mining reform since I was first elected to the U.S. House of Representatives, and I will continue to fight for this effort.
 Gold and silver on public lands are a natural resource, just like oil and gas.
 We would not want our telephones, cars, or doctors to follow the same rules as they did in 1872; our mines on federal land should not either.
 Taxpayers deserve their fair share of the profit -- and communities across the West need that money to rehab abandoned mines, so we can prevent another Gold King Mine spill.